HB9HIL/wavelog_docs/docs/developer/api-v2/statistic.md

 (e.g. `$.data.qso.total`).
 The response `meta` reports the requested `profile` and whether the token owner is an `admin`.

+!!! note "Clubstation tokens report club-wide figures"
+    Unlike the [QSO](qso.md) resource, the counters are **not** narrowed to the acting member: every [clubstation](clubstation.md) token sees the whole club's numbers, at any permission level.
+The values are aggregates rather than QSO data.

+    A consequence worth knowing: for a member below officer level `$.data.qso.total` will be larger than the `meta.total` of `GET /api/v2/qso`.

 ## Topics

 ### `qso` (default)